PascalBod/embedded-systems-for-ML/README.md

 Source code of the presentation is in the `docs` directory.

 The presentation is licensed under the  [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

+## Sponsorship

+Solutions to the practice sessions are available to sponsors.
+Check the [sponsorship page](https://github.com/sponsors/PascalBod).